 - Your baby may begin to prefer a bottle if he realises a bottle gives him food yet he finds himself still hungry and frustrated at the breast.
 See ideas below for alternative feeding methods to try to prevent this.

 - Your milk supply could drop if you do not try to build your breast milk supply alongside using formula.
-With the help of a breastfeeding specialist, supplementing with formula does not have to mean the end of breastfeeding.
+With the help of a breastfeeding specialist and a care plan tailored to you and your baby, supplementing with formula does not have to mean the end of breastfeeding.

 A baby will still get some of the advantages of breast milk and the benefits of correct formation of his mouth and airways by whatever amount of breast milk and breastfeeding a mother can manage.

 What is the best formula for breastfed babies?

-Nobody knows.
+It’s not possible to recommend one formula brand over another.
 Author Maureen Minchin has studied and compared the ingredients of many formula brands and found they all contain very different ingredients.
 Ingredients can also change within the same brand according to the cheapest available at a certain time.
 Formula labels can be very vague too—failing to include potential pollutants from the manufacturing processes or the risk of bacteria in a non sterile product 6.
 With no two formulas being the same, Minchin says that nobody knows which infant formula is “best”.
-For further information on varieties of formula see Types of Infant Formula, NHS, 2016 and Infant milks: A simple guide to infant formula, follow-on formula and other infant milks from First Steps Nutrition Trust.
+For further information on varieties of formula see Types of Formula, NHS, 2019 and Infant milks: A simple guide to infant formula, follow-on formula and other infant milks from First Steps Nutrition Trust.
 See below for notes and further reading on some of the alternatives to powdered cows’ milk formula.

 Ready to use liquid formulas

 Powdered formula is not a sterile product.
-Wambach and Riordan7 say that ready-to-use preparations are the least risky option because they are sterile.
+Wambach and Spencer7 say that ready-to-use preparations are the least risky option because they are sterile.

 Low allergy formulas (hydrolysed)